-Douglas Fir is one of the highest yield amounts of timber trees in North America.
-It is highly used for plywood, lumber, flooring, and many other woodworking projects.
+Douglas Fir is primarily used for plywood, lumber, flooring, and a variety of other woodworking projects.

-Douglas Fir is not a hardwood.
-Douglas Fir is a softwood.
-Douglas Fir has a Janka hardness rating of 710 lbf (3,158 N) which is relatively lower than most the wood.
+No, Douglas Fir is not a hardwood.
+Douglas Fir is a softwood with Janka hardness rating of 710 lbf (3,158 N) which is relatively lower than most wood.
 Douglas Fir comes from a coniferous tree like other softwoods that doesn’t lose leaves in fall.

 But that’s just a quick snapshot.